 Sonia Livingstone OBE is Professor of Social Psychology in the Department of Media and Communications at LSE.
 Taking a comparative, critical and contextual approach, her research examines how the changing conditions of mediation are reshaping everyday practices and possibilities for action.
 She has published twenty books on media audiences, media literacy and media regulation, with a particular focus on the opportunities and risks of digital media use in the everyday lives of children and young people.
-Her most recent book is The class: living and learning in the digital age (2016, with Julian Sefton-Green).
-Sonia has advised the UK government, European Commission, European Parliament, Council of Europe and other national and international organisations on children’s rights, risks and safety in the digital age.
+Her most recent book is The Class: Living and Learning in the Digital Age (2016, with Julian Sefton-Green).
+Sonia has advised the UK government, European Commission, European Parliament, Council of Europe and other national and international organizations on children’s rights, risks and safety in the digital age.
 She was awarded the title of Officer of the Order of the British Empire (OBE) in 2014 'for services to children and child internet safety.'

 Sonia Livingstone is a fellow of the British Academy, the Academy of Social Sciences, the British Psychological Society, the Royal Society for the Arts and fellow and past President of the International Communication Association (ICA).
 She is on the Executive Board of the UK Council for Child Internet Safety, is a member of the Internet Watch Foundation’s Ethics Committee, is an Expert Advisor to the Council of Europe, and was recently Special Advisor to the House of Lords’ Select Committee on Communications, among other roles.

 She is currently leading the project Global Kids Online (with UNICEF Office of Research-Innocenti and EU Kids Online), and Children’s Data and Privacy Online (funded by the Information Commissioner’s Office) and co-directing The Nurture Network.
-She is also writing a book with Alicia Blum-Ross called Parenting for a Digital Future (Oxford University Press), among other research, impact and writing projects.
-Sonia chaired LSE’s Truth, Trust and Technology Commission in 2017-2018, is working with the Council of Europe on children’s rights in the digital environment, and participates in the European Commission-funded research networks, DigiLitEY and MakEY.
-She runs a blog called www.parenting.digital and contributes to the LSE’s Media Policy Project blog.
+Sonia chaired LSE’s Truth, Trust and Technology Commission in 2017-2018, She runs a blog called www.parenting.digital and contributes to the LSE’s Media Policy Project blog.